 23. Decorations don’t have to be fancy.
 A few strands of star garland will do the trick!

-24. Kick things off with a bit of trivia before the movie starts.
+24. Kick things off with a bit of trivia.

 25. Set up a fun photo booth for families.
 Smile!
 (Or don’t.)